dalibo/emaj/docs/en/webUsage.rst

 * 3 links to reach the SQL statements editor, the history of submitted statements and to logout the current connection,
 * a combo box to select the language used by the user interface,
 * a breadcrumb trail,
-* and a button allowing to directly go to the page bottom.
+* and a button to directly go to the page bottom.

 The user can navigate in Emaj_web functions using two icon bars: one for the general purpose functions and the other for the functions concerning a single tables group.